 The problems with germanium transistors are many.
 It is not a very common element, and the actual process of making transistors out of germanium proved to be tedious and could not be easily automated.
 This led to a higher priced component.
 Germanium transistors are very temperature sensitive and the sound that they produce will change depending on it’s temperature.
 This led guitar players to store their fuzz pedals in the freezer to cool them before important recordings.
 Another problem with germanium transistors is that they sometimes store an electrical charge which can also cause them to “sound different.”
 Finally, because each transistor had to be made “almost by hand,” each one could be different and choosing one that was a good fit for a pedal could be time-consuming at best.

-Because of these problems other ways to make transistors where sought out and after only a few years of production the industry moved away from germanium transistors and silicon transistors became the transistor of choice.
+Because of these problems, other ways to make transistors where sought out and after only a few years of production, the industry moved away from germanium transistors and silicon transistors became the transistor of choice.

 The Silicon Transistor

 Silicon transistors are superior to germanium in almost every way.
-Silicon is easily obtainable and remains stable at much higher temperatures, it has a higher voltage threshold, it is much more sensitive to high frequencies, and it puts out more gain.
+It is easily obtainable and remains stable at much higher temperatures, it has a higher voltage threshold, it is much more sensitive to high frequencies, and it puts out more gain.
 Silicon transistors are much cheaper to mass produce and each one is identical.
 Silicon does not store voltage, and it creates the same tones from day to day, and unit to unit.
-The creation of the silicon transistor is directly responsible for the creation of the Integrated Circuit or IC chip which ushered in, and is the heart of our Computer Age.
+The creation of the silicon transistor is directly responsible for the creation of the Integrated Circuit or IC chip, which ushered in, and is the heart of our Computer Age.

 A Hotly-Debated Topic